the1lab/1lab/src/Cat/Functor/Hom.lagda.md

 ## The Coyoneda Lemma

-The Coyoneda lemma is, like it's dual, a statement about presheaves.
+The Coyoneda lemma is, like its dual, a statement about presheaves.
 It states that "every presheaf is a colimit of representables", which, in less abstract terms, means that every presheaf arises as some way of gluing together a bunch of (things isomorphic to) hom functors!

 ```agda
 module _ (P : Functor (C ^op) (Sets h)) where